top of page

 As our team has been working for the past two years to gather all the pieces for our new passenger-only ferry service, one of our most complex challenges has been to find a suitable place to land in downtown Vancouver.
 As we’ve learned, Vancouver’s waterfront is a very busy place.
 Many privately-owned sections of the waterfront are unavailable or are fraught with access challenges.
 Some other sites are handling their full capacity and aren’t able to accommodate further passenger throughput.

-But after exhaustive investigation and more than a dozen meetings around the city, our team has set its sights on an excellent Vancouver landing site: the city-owned dock at Harbour Green Park.
+But after exhaustive investigation and more than a dozen meetings around the city, our team has set its sights on an excellent Vancouver landing site: the dock facility at Harbour Green Park.

 We’re excited about this landing site because it’s a beautiful, accessible site that would need minimal modifications to accommodate the Greenline boats.
 Greenline and its partners would pay for these changes so there’s no cost – only benefits – to individual city residents.